-Regardless whether accessible or assistive, taking steps to ensure all employees can access the technology they need to perform their jobs is a wise business practice that can impact a business’s bottom line.
+Taking steps to ensure all employees can access the technology they need to perform their jobs is a wise business practice that can impact a business’s bottom line.
 Benefits include:

-- Improved recruitment and employee retention.
+- Improved recruitment and employee retention

-- Enhanced productivity.
+- Enhanced productivity

-- Operational cost reductions.
+- Operational cost reductions

-- Improved corporate image.
+- Improved corporate image

-- Reduced legal costs.
+- Reduced legal costs

-Federal employers (and federal contractors that provide information and communication technology products and services to them) also have an additional reason for paying attention to technological accessibility—Section 508 of the Rehabilitation Act, which requires federal agencies’ information and communications technology to be accessible to people with disabilities.
+Federal employers (and federal contractors and subcontractors that provide information and communication technology products and services to them) also have an additional reason for paying attention to technological accessibility—Section 508 of the Rehabilitation Act, which requires federal agencies’ information and communications technology to be accessible to people with disabilities.

 Broadly, areas where employers may need to address technology accessibility include:

-- Web-based intranet and internet information and applications.
+- Web-based intranet and internet information and applications

-- Email and other electronic correspondence.
+- Email and other electronic correspondence

-- Software applications and operating systems.
+- Software applications and operating systems

-- Telecommunications products.
+- Telecommunications products

-- Video and multimedia products.
+- Video and multimedia products

-- Desktop and portable computers.
+- Desktop and portable computers

-- Self-contained, closed products such as calculators, copy machines and printers.
+- Self-contained, closed products such as calculators, copy machines and printers

-- Online job applications.
+- Online job applications